fredelinhares/coroutines-under-hood/README.md

 ## Coroutines under the hood

+Introduction

+Coroutines are a programming abstraction that allows multiple independent execution contexts to be interleaved within a single thread of execution.
+One common way to implement coroutines is by using Continuation Passing Style (CPS).

-It is necessary to point out that much of the text below is taken from a great article written by [Marcin Moskała](https://kt.academy/article/cc-under-the-hood).
+Attention point: it is necessary to point out that much of the text below is taken from a great article written by [Marcin Moskała](https://kt.academy/article/cc-under-the-hood).

-Key lessons are:
-* Suspending functions are like state machines, with a possible state at the beginning of the function and after each suspending function call.
-* Both the number identifying the state and the local data are kept in the continuation object.
-* Continuation of a function decorates a continuation of its caller function; as a result, all these continuations represent a call stack that is used when we resume or a resumed function completes.

 Continuation-passing style (CPS)